cse110-fa21-group26/cse110-fa21-group26/admin/meetings/101021-kickoffpt1.md

 4. Group contract
 5. Discuss the project

 ## Meeting Notes:
+### Decisions:

-- Weekly Meetings (Date TBD using When2Meet)
+- Weekly Meetings (Date TBD using When2Meet): weekly meetings will keep us steady, updated, and on schedule
-- Meeting tuesday 10/12 after class
+- Meeting tuesday 10/12 after class: need to be on the same page for management projects

+### Future items:
+1. Complete management tasks

 ## Action Items: